nire0510/notejs/README.md

 4. Alternatively, you can open specific note if you know its name:
 `note get USERNAME NOTE`

+5. You can even email a note!
+`note email USERNAME NOTE EMAIL`

-5. If you want to create a note which won't be seen when other users run the command in step #3, you can create a somewhat "private" note, which will be seen only for users who know the note's name:
+6. If you want to create a note which won't be seen when other users run the command in step #3, you can create a somewhat "private" note, which will be seen only for users who know the note's name:
 `note add-private NOTE CONTENT`

-6. To delete an existing note:
+7. To delete an existing note:
 `note delete NOTE`

-7. If your repository is a mess and you want to delete all your notes:
+8. If your repository is a mess and you want to delete all your notes:
 `note delete-all`

-8. In any case your session expires, you have to login in order to be able to use all features:
+9. In any case your session expires, you have to login in order to be able to use all features:
 `note login USERNAME PASSWORD`

-9. Forgot with which user you are logged in?
+10. Forgot with which user you are logged in?
 `note me`

-10. Working on a public computer? make sure you logout after finish working:
+11. Working on a public computer? make sure you logout after finish working:
 `note logout`

-11. When you think it's time to say goodbye, run this command to delete all your notes and username
+12. When you think it's time to say goodbye, run this command to delete all your notes and username
 `note unregister`

 ## Limitations